AlexanderDefuria/METALLIC/README.md

 "test_dataset" folder here is just for temporarily saving.

 # my-resampling-strategy-app
 "ResamplingStrategyForm.js" is the code designed for the front end web page.
 "App.css" is the layout style.
-SYou can modifiy it based on what you need.
+So you can modifiy it based on what you need.